AsherDMckoy/HAcking-Scripts/README.md

 ---

-*This repository is actively maintained and updated as new scripts are developed.*
+*This repository is mostly for use in my personal job but updated as new scripts are developed.*
+*Feel free to make pull requests for bug fixes or optimizations.*